Cristianetaniguti/onemap/README.md

 # OneMap <img src="https://user-images.githubusercontent.com/7572527/119237022-0b19a400-bb11-11eb-9d45-228a59f22a1a.png" align="right" width="200"/>

-`OneMap` is a software for constructing genetic maps in experimental
-crosses: full-sib, RILs, F2, and backcrosses.
-It was developed by Gabriel R A Margarido, Marcelo Mollinari and A Augusto F Garcia.
-Later on, Rodrigo R Amadeu, Cristiane H Taniguti, and Getulio C. Ferreira joined the project.
+**OneMap** is a software tool designed for constructing genetic maps in experimental crosses, including full-sib, recombinant inbred lines (RILs), F2, and backcross populations.
+It was initially developed by Gabriel R. A. Margarido, Marcelo Mollinari, and A. Augusto F. Garcia, with later contributions from Rodrigo R. Amadeu, Cristiane H. Taniguti, and Getúlio C. Ferreira.

-It has been available on CRAN for several years (https://cran.r-project.org/package=onemap).
-Its last version was updated on 2020-02-17.
-CRAN has OneMap's stable version, which is recommended for most users.

-This GitHub page has its version under development.
-New functions will be added (experimental work) and, once it is done, we will synchronize the repositories and add them to CRAN.

-We worked very hard to release a new stable version allowing users to analyze data sets with markers based on sequencing technologies, such as Illumina, GBS, etc.

-`OneMap` comprises a set of functions that allow users to build a linkage map.
-Some functions are used internally by the package, and should not be used directly.
+The software has been available on CRAN since 2007 ([OneMap on CRAN](https://cran.r-project.org/package=onemap)) and has undergone several updates, adding new features and optimizations up to version 3.0.0 in 2024.
+Future updates will focus solely on maintaining accessibility and functionality.
+New feature development and optimization efforts are now being directed toward the [MAPpoly](https://github.com/mmollina/MAPpoly) and [MAPpoly2](https://github.com/mmollina/mappoly2) packages.

+**MAPpoly** is a more robust package designed for constructing linkage maps in polyploid species.
+Its optimized algorithms also provide improved efficiency for diploid species compared to OneMap.
+Therefore, we recommend using MAPpoly instead of OneMap in the following scenarios for diploid species:

+- When working with only biallelic markers (e.g., SNPs).
+- For outcrossing full-sib (F1), F2, or backcross populations.
+- For datasets with a large number of markers (>5,000).
+- For multi-population datasets (e.g., progeny from multiple parents; see MAPpoly2).

+However, **OneMap** remains the best choice if you have:

+- Populations derived from recombinant inbred lines (RILs).
+- Datasets with multiallelic or dominant markers.

+For guidance on best practices in building linkage maps while accounting for genotyping errors, please refer to [this publication](https://academic.oup.com/gigascience/article/doi/10.1093/gigascience/giad092/7330892).

 # How to install